dancercasey/getlexaicoin/README.md

 ---

+UPDATE ON SPOOF WALLETS
+      Lex was violated by 2 spoof wallets, through our own ignorance of the process, which has now been rectified, one absconded with 1,400,000 LEX tokens, as of 10/20/2025, we have repurchased with bait offers 1,312,000, with our own XLM.
+We have bait traps set and will repurchase the remaining 88,000 as soon as possible.
+They are affecting optics and pricing, but we have them surrounded and will erase the threat ASAP.
+     The other spoof wallet containing 1,000,000 LEX remains inactive, and we are watching them.

+---

 Oct 15, 2025 — LEX rating vanished across platforms.
 No TOML changes.
 StellarTerm failed to sync directory.js.
 Lobstr Known status not granted despite $200 submission.
 Multiple emails unanswered.
 Optics sabotage suspected.
 Escalation initiated.
 Oct 15, 2025 — LEX directory.js PR submitted Oct 1, 2025.
 No merge, no feedback.
 Asset remains unsearchable.
 Rating vanished.
 Optics sabotage suspected.
 Escalation initiated.